-Board of Aldermen.
-Material Weakness 2019-001.
-Liability for postemployment benefits not recorded/note disclosures for postemployment benefits not reported.
-Repeat Finding No Criteria City of Horn Lake purchases health insurance coverage from a commercial insurance company and offers health insurance benefit coverage to active employees and retirees through the City's health insurance plan.
+Criteria City of Horn Lake purchases health insurance coverage from a commercial insurance company and offers health insurance benefit coverage to active employees and retirees through the City's health insurance plan.
 Since retirees may obtain health insurance by participating in a group with active employees and consequently receive a health insurance premium rate differential, the City has a postemployment healthcare benefit reportable under GASB Statement No. 78 Accounting and Financial Reporting by Employers for Postemployment Benefits Other Than Pensions as a single employer defined health benefit care plan.
 GASB Statement No. 78 requires the City to report on an accrual basis the liability associated with other postemployment benefits.

 Condition The City does not issue a publicly available financial report for its health insurance plan.
-The City has not recorded a liability for other postemployment benefits nor has the City reported the note disclosures which are required by accounting principles generally accepted in the United States of America.
+The City has not recorded a liability for other postemployment benefits nor has the City reported the note disclosures which are required by accounting principles generally accepted in the United States of

+America.
 Since 2011, the City has offered retirees insurance benefit coverage.

 Cause Noncompliance with GASB Statement No. 78.

-Effect Failure to properly follow generally accepted accounting principles resulted in a modified opinion on the governmental activities and business-type activities opinion units.
+Effect Failure to properly follow generally accepted accounting principles resulted in a modified opinion on the governmental activities opinion unit.